Skip to main content

 Visit Website

-In September 2016, building off of the success of the Center for Philanthropy and Nonprofit Leadership, the Do Good Institute was launched, transforming the University of Maryland into the nation’s first Do Good campus.
+In September 2016, building off the success of the Center for Philanthropy and Nonprofit Leadership, the Do Good Institute was launched, transforming the University of Maryland into the nation’s first Do Good campus.
 The Institute, housed in the School of Public Policy, provides education, opportunities and resources to develop the next generation of nonprofit leaders, social innovators and civic-minded students.

 Terps have found many ways to make a difference, from fundraising and advocacy to innovation.
 These students are dreaming up the fearless ideas that will move us fearlessly forward.
 Their imagination, motivation and determination are examples to all of us on how to pursue excellence and advance the public good.